 So for once Tony ends up on top, although I’ve a feeling next week it’ll all be forgotten.
 It’s a great pity this one doesn’t exist as it reads so well straight off the page.
 I’m sure Irene Handl would have been an absolute treat as would Valentine Dyall (the Man in Black).
 It’s yet more evidence that the television incarnation of HHH hit the ground running.

 The first three series of HHH were broadcast live (as were nine of the thirteen episodes from series four).
 From series five onwards the shows were pre-recorded, which partly explains why the bulk of the surviving episodes are from that era of the programme.
-But telerecordings of live programmes had occurred on numerous occasions prior to 1956, so it’s a little disappointing that the survival rate from the early series is so patchy.
+But telerecordings of live programmes had occurred prior to 1956, so it’s a little disappointing that the survival rate from the first two series is so patchy.